Snapr/html-projects/js-native.md

 ### JS → Native

 Called to request geolocation from native code.
-The JS storres locations for a set amount of time so this call is not used too often.
+The JS stores locations for a set amount of time so this call is not used too often.

 * **Base**: get_location
 * **Params**: None